mrakgr/The-Spiral-Language/readme.md

 ### 7: The Prepass and Unused Variable Filtering

 The prepass works before partial evaluation, but after parsing.
-Its goal is to convert `Function`s to `FunctionFilt`s which have the set of used variables their bodies.
+Its goal is to convert `Function`s to `FunctionFilt`s which have the set of used variables in their bodies.
 It also calls `pattern_compile` in order to compile the `Pattern`s into `Expr`s.

 ```
 and Expr =